xima-media/xm_tools/docs/source/_static/sphinxcontrib-phpdomain/Xima/XmTools/Classes/API/REST/Repository/ApiRepository.rst

     .. php:method:: buildUrl($route, $params = array())

-        Builds the URL to the API.
+        Builds the URL to API.
 The API schema must be definedin the TYPO3 constant editor to something like:
         -[Api-URL]/[Api-Key][Api-Route]
         -[Api-URL][Api-Route]?[Api-Key]
         -...